 Use our Bellingham itinerary to come as you are but stay like we do.
 Sightsee, savor, unwind, and smile!
-Spend two or three days exploring; Check out Washington State’s annual Tulip Festival, marvel at two scenic byways, and make memories with access to world-class fun (with small town easy). 🧳
+Spend two or three days exploring; Marvel at two scenic byways, and make memories with access to world-class fun (with small town easy). 🧳

 Check out our current Travel Advisory for local travel restrictions including COVID-19 related guidelines.